Australia at the 1900 Summer Olympics

 Australia competed at the 1900 Summer Olympics in Paris, France.
-Most Olympic historians keep Australian records at early Olympics separate from those of the United Kingdom despite Australia's lack of independence at the time.
+Most Olympic historians keep Australian records at early Olympics separate from those of the United Kingdom, despite Australia not being an independent nation at the time.

 Australia was represented by two athletes, both of whom won a medal in each event in which they competed.
 Frederick Lane won two gold medals in swimming and Stan Rowley won a gold medal (as part of a mixed team with Great Britain) and three bronze medals in athletics.

 Medalists

+The following competitors won medals at the games.
+In the discipline sections below, the medalists' names are bolded.

 Medals awarded to participants of mixed-NOC teams are represented in italics.
 These medals are not counted towards the individual NOC medal tally.

+Multiple medalists

+The following competitors won multiple medals at the 1900 Olympic Games.

+Competitors

+The following is the list of number of competitors in the Games.

 Swimming

 One swimmer, (Frederick Lane) represented Australia in 1900.
 It was the nation's debut appearance in the sport.
 Lane won the 200 metre freestyle and obstacle races, both on the same day.
 He did not receive gold medals, but instead received bronze sculptures of a horse and peasant girl respectively.
 He was also the favourite for the 100 metre freestyle, but this event was cancelled.